moca40/moca40.github.io/about.md

 permalink: /about/
 ---

-MOCA's 2020 new projects

 ### More Information

-Museum of Chinese in America celebrates its 40th anniverary, by telling MOCA's 40 year stories, collecting OneWorld Covid-19 Special Collection, and running the 50th TCS NYC Marathon!
+Museum of Chinese in America celebrates its 40th anniverary, telling 40 year MOCA stories, and running the 50th TsC NYC MArathon.
+MOCA has also launched the OneWorld COVID-19 collection that seeks to document and share the stories of Chinese Americans and the Chinese diaspora resisting coronavirus-fueled hate with incredible acts of compassion and generosity. ⁣⁣

 ### Contact me